 Unicorn Academy: Sophia and Rainbow by Julie Skyes, illustrated by Lucy Truman

 Well-written and charming, this unicorn book series is sure to entrance many young readers.
 In this story, Sophia arrives at Unicorn Academy and is paired with the lovely Rainbow.
 But, she feels guilty for making a new friend and leaving her best pony, Clover, back at home.
 On top of that, the unicorns’ magic is wonky because the lake is being poisoned.
-When someone accuses Sophia, she and her new friends decide to investigate.
+When someone accuses Sophia of doing the poisoning, she and her new friends investigate to find the true culprit.

 Pip Bartlett’s Guide to Unicorn Training (book 2) by Maggie Stiefvater and Jackson Pearce

 Even more fun than the first book, Pip must help a neurotic unicorn named Regent Maximus survive the unicorn competition at the Triple Trident, a magical-creatures fair and competition.
 Filled with fun facts about unusual creatures, her good friend, Tomas, and a mysterious unicorn tail chopper, this is a pleasing page-turner.